-We have also embarked on changing our Enterprise Resource Planning ("ERP") system.
+We will be completing our Enterprise Resource Planning ("ERP") system soon.
 This new ERP system is expected to enhance the efficiencies of our business processes and assist us in managing our businesses more effectively.
 It will also allow us to meet the speedy information demands by our principals and customers.